AuroraLantean/internet_computer_dip721_nft_container/README.md

 - npm run d0: check Rust code, start dfx environment, use admin identity
 - npm run d1: deploy hello canister
 - npm run d2: deploy dip721_nft_container canister
+- npm run d3: deploy hello_frontend canister
-- npm run d3: call some simple hello and dip721 canister functions
+- npm run d4: call some simple hello and dip721 canister functions
-- npm run d4: call dip721 canister function, which will call hello get_price function for inter-canister calls
+- npm run d5: call dip721 canister function, which will call hello get_price function for inter-canister calls
-- npm run d5: use admin identity to mint
+- npm run d6: use admin identity to mint one NFT
+- npm run d6b: use admin identity to set minted NFT metadata
-- npm run d5a: use john identity to mint
+- npm run d6a: use john identity to mint one NFT
+- npm run d7: get balances of admin, alice, bob
+- npm run d8: transfer one NFT from admin to Alice
+- npm run d9: approveDip721, setApprovalForAllDip721

+- npm run d12 : call a NodeJs script to invoke minting
-- npm run d9 : call a NodeJs script to invoke minting ... although this will return error message, but when you call this again, it will show both NFT totalSupply and your NFT balance have increased by 1...
+- npm run d11 : call a NodeJs script to invoke minting ... add `"type": "module",` to package.json before calling ... although this will return error message, but when you call this again, it will show both NFT totalSupply and your NFT balance have increased by 1...

 Conclusion1: dfinity does not have good or updated support for Rust code, so it cannot auto generate DID files, which are required to generate JavaScript interface files for NodeJs script.
 That is causing minting from NodeJs difficult.